-Make sure g_pVBoxFuncs->pfnComUninitialize() is called at exit, no matter if we return from the initial call to main or call exit()
+Make sure g_pVBoxFuncs->pfnClientUninitialize() is called at exit, no matter if we return from the initial call to main or call exit()

 somewhere else.
 Note that atexit registered functions are not called upon abnormal termination, i.e. when calling abort() or signal().
-Separate provisions must be taken for these cases.

-if (atexit(g_pVBoxFuncs->pfnComUninitialize()) != 0) {
+if (atexit(g_pVBoxFuncs->pfnClientUninitialize()) != 0) {

-fprintf(stderr, "failed to register g_pVBoxFuncs->pfnComUninitialize()\n");
+fprintf(stderr, "failed to register g_pVBoxFuncs->pfnClientUninitialize()\n");

 exit(EXIT_FAILURE);

 }

 '''

-Another idea would be to write your own void myexit(int status) function, calling g_pVBoxFuncs->pfnComUninitialize() followed by the real exit(), and use it instead of exit() throughout your program and at the end of main.
+Another idea would be to write your own void myexit(int status) function, calling g\pVBoxFuncs->pfnClientUninitialize() followed by the real exit(), and use it instead of exit() throughout your program and at the end of main.

-If you expect the program to be terminated by a signal (e.g. user types CTRL-C sending SIGINT) you might want to install a signal handler setting a flag noting that a signal was sent and then calling g_pVBoxFuncs->pfnComUninitialize() later on (usually not from the handler itself.)
+If you expect the program to be terminated by a signal (e.g. user types CTRL-C sending SIGINT) you might want to install a signal handler setting a flag noting that a signal was sent and then calling $g_pVBoxFuncs->pfnClientUninitialize()$ later on, not from the handler itself.

-That said, if a client program forgets to call g_pVBoxFuncs->pfnComUninitialize() before it terminates, there is a mechanism in place which will eventually release references held by the client.
-You should not rely on this, however.
+That said, if a client program forgets to call g\pVBoxFuncs->pfnClientUninitialize() before it terminates, there is a mechanism in place which will eventually release references held by the client.
+On Windows it can take quite a while, in the order of 6-7 minutes.

-2.3.6.7 Compiling and linking
+2.3.6.9 Compiling and linking

-A program using the C binding has to open the library during runtime using the help of glue code provided and as shown in the example tstXPCOMCGlue.c.
-Compilation and linking can be achieved, e.g., with a makefile fragment similar to
+A program using the C binding has to open the library during runtime using the help of glue code provided and as shown in the example tstCAPIGlue.c.
+Compilation and linking can be achieved with a makefile fragment similar to: